micmejia/bible-dump/AMPC/John/John 18.md

-So Pilate went out to them and said, What accusation do you bring against this [^c]Man?
+So Pilate went out to them and said, What accusation do you bring against this Man?